graphiti-api/graphiti/docs/upgrading.md

 Nothing to do here.
 These change what a client receives or when a callback runs, and none of them warns you, because none of them is a rename.

 <details>
-<summary>A `belongs_to` renders resource linkage in every payload, where 1.x sent only a link</summary>
+<summary>A `belongs_to` renders resource ids when its foreign key already holds them, where 1.x sent only a link</summary>

-A `belongs_to` now includes resource linkage in the payload by default, where 1.x sent only a link:
+A `belongs_to` now renders resource ids in the payload by default, where 1.x sent only a link:

 ```json
 "employee": { "data": { "type": "employees", "id": "1" }, "links": { "related": "..." } }